 Long Beach, and is unpatrolled.
 Can be difficult as rips abound, so always swim with others.
 One of the best spots for surfing throughout the national park, particularly around Haycock Rock.

 Fishing at Haycock Beach

 Good reef fishing around Haycock Points.
-The beach itself is surrounded by various reefs, which make ideal spot for salmon, tailor, bream and snapper.
-Away from the reefs there is excellent opportunities for surf fishing.
-Hunter Rock 1km out the beach is also a popular spot for snapper, tuna, leatherjacket and marlin.
+The beach itself is surrounded by various reefs, which make an ideal spot for salmon, tailor, bream and snapper.
+Away from the reefs, there are excellent opportunities for surf fishing.
+Hunter Rock 1km out the beach is also a popular spot for snapper, tuna, leather jacket and marlin.

-Carpark located next to beach with BBQ areas and eco friendly toilets.Not far from town, and located next to a caravan park, good amenities
+Carpark located next to the beach with BBQ areas and eco-friendly toilets.Not far from town, and located next to a caravan park, good amenities